 - Once the update is installed, check if Windows 10 fit the screen.

-If you are using a TV as an external display, make sure you adjust the zoom option on the TV before making any changes on the source device.
+If Windows 10 won’t fit on the TV screen, make sure you adjust the zoom option on the TV before making any changes on the source device.

 Follow the steps in this article to fix the Windows 10 doesn’t fit the screen issue.
 Do let us know what fix worked for you in the comments.